Xhynk/content-mask/readme.txt

 * Completely Overhauled the Content Mask Admin Panel
 * Admin Panel now has a brand new, more user friendly design
 * Admin Panel is now mobile friendly

-= 1.6.0.3 =
-* Moving plugin from SVN to GitHub for primary development

 = 1.6.0.2 =
 * Added Action Hooks `content_mask_iframe_header` and `content_mask_iframe_footer` to allow more dynamic control of the iframe method